telerik/kendo-ui-core/docs/controls/editors/editor/pasting.md

 ---
-title: Pasting
+title: Pasting Content
-page_title: Pasting | Kendo UI Editor
+page_title: Pasting Content | Kendo UI Editor
 description: "Paste content from HTML and MS Word documents to the Kendo UI Editor widget."
 slug: pasting_editor_widget
 position: 6
 ---

-# Pasting
+# Pasting Content

-Pasting from other HTML and MS Word documents to the Kendo UI Editor widget is essential for the end-user experience.
+Pasting content from HTML and Microsoft (MS) Word documents to the Kendo UI Editor is essential for the end-user experience.

 This article demonstrates the basic concepts of pasting to editable elements as well as the built-in features provided by the Editor, which help to fine-tune the final results.

 ## Basic Concepts

 The Editor facilitates the DOM clipboard events.
-Therefore, any content that is pasted is first processed by the browser.
+Any content that is pasted is first processed by the browser.

 After the browser processes the content, the [`pasteCleanup`](/api/javascript/ui/editor#configuration-pasteCleanup) options are applied to help you control what is going to be pasted.